RocketRace/rocketrace.github.io/decadv-2024.md

 Winding things down for the holiday days.
 I'll be chipping away at my essay in the meantime.

+## December 22
+I added responsive scaling so the page looks clean on mobile devices, too.
+The header of the site is now looking in character.
+The essay is progressing, I have a document with notes jotted down in it.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023